66 Oscar Monologues and Opening Numbers Ranked, From Worst to Best

 Here we go again, this time with doughty Joel Grey (who will win an Oscar the following year for a much different role, in Cabaret) telling us how glamorous Hollywood is.
 I don’t mind a good production number, but I think in the end these things undercut the Academy and Hollywood in general.
 If it’s so great, why aren’t they just out there being glamorous and boffing each other instead of putting on production numbers about how glamorous they are?
 And this one is a slog.
 Silent movies, Valentino, Busby Berkeley, blah, blah, blah.
 It’s not without humor but I think it certainly would have been better if it had gone deeper into some of the edgier new cinema of the time.

 Daniel Taradash comes out to salute Charlie Chaplin, to “welcome him home.
 He will receive our only honorary award.”
 (Chaplin, back from exile, will come out to accept the award and say, “You lovely people, thank you.”
 It’s a highly charged, emotional, and famous Oscars moment.
-About Chaplin it must be said f the country not just for fairly bogus charges of communist sympathizing but also fairly substantive charges of seducing underage girls, not that a lot of studio execs weren’t engaging in the same behavior.)
+About Chaplin it must be said that, aside from being a supreme artist of the 20th century, he was chased out of the country not just for fairly bogus charges of communist sympathizing but also fairly substantive charges of seducing underage girls, not that a lot of studio execs weren’t engaging in the same behavior.)

 It all concludes with Helen Hayes, one of the great living grande dames of stage and screen of the time, coming out to say, “As George C. Scott didn’t get around to saying last year, thank you.”